-In order to encourage impromptu human-powered-transport field operations, I had put together a small and rugged KX3 Travel Kit for high-performance bike/canoe/kayak field operations with the KX3.
+In order to encourage impromptu human-powered-transport field operations, I had put together a small and rugged (now retired) KX3 Travel Kit for high-performance bike/canoe/kayak field operations with the KX3.
 This has been replaced with the Enhanced KX3 Travel Kit for hiking and motor-vehicle-transport operations with the KX3 and the (now-retired) KX3 Mini Travel Kit for bicycle-portable operations.

-Elecraft KX2 -- click for specifications, images, and notes After nearly ten years of using my KX3 in the field, and wanting something smaller and lighter than the KX3 for human-powered-transport field operations, I unexpectedly found and then purchased an available Elecraft KX2 being offered for a very fair price from someone I trust implicitly.
-With performance nearly as high as that of the KX3, the KX2 is so small it makes the KX3 look big, it's very lightweight, and it's perfect for operations where station weight and bulk is a concern.
-I have built the KX2 Mini Travel Kit to allow me to use the KX2 on hiking and bicycle-portable operations.
+After nearly ten years of using my KX3 in the field, and wanting something smaller and lighter than the KX3 for human-powered-transport field operations, I unexpectedly found and then purchased an Elecraft KX2 that was being offered for a very fair price from someone whom I trust implicitly.
+With performance nearly as high as that of the KX3, the KX2 is so small it makes the small KX3 look big, it's very lightweight, and it's perfect for operations where station weight and bulk is a concern.

-Elecraft K2 -- click for specifications, images, and notes Prior to building my KX3, my favorite HF field-portable radio had been my Elecraft K2 with the SSB module, the 160-meters plus receive antenna module, the internal autotuner, the audio filter/clock module, and the noise blanker module, an internal SLA battery, and the FingerDimple option.
+Prior to building my KX3, my favorite HF field-portable radio had been my Elecraft K2 with the SSB module, the 160-meters plus receive antenna module, the internal autotuner, the audio filter/clock module, and the noise blanker module, an internal SLA battery, and the FingerDimple option.
 The K2's all-band coverage (160m-10m), outstanding receiver performance, CW and SSB modes, generous feature-mix, relatively small size and low weight, and battery-friendly design made the K2 a very good field-radio.
-I had put together the (now-retired) K2 Travel Kit for motorized-transport field operations with the K2.

 Prior to the purchase of my Elecraft KX3, I had a four-band Elecraft KX1 transceiver, a transceiver designed specifically for trail-friendly field operations.
 Unfortunately, this tiny transceiver and I just didn't get along well together and I eventually sold the KX1 to fund the purchase of my Elecraft KX3.
 I had put together a very small and very rugged KX1 Mini Travel Kit for bike/hike/canoe/kayak field operations with the KX1.
+(I now see the error of my ways and am looking for another KX1.)

-Yaesu FT-817ND -- click for specifications, images, and notes In late 2022, I purchased a used Yaesu FT-817ND transceiver.
+In late 2022, I purchased a used Yaesu FT-817ND transceiver.
 The FT-817ND is a compact, full-feature, all-mode, QRP transceiver that covers 160m through 70cm.
 My FT-817ND is equipped with a W4RT Electronics 500Hz CW filter, a FingerDimple FT-817 Kranker spinner-knob, an N0WL Powerpole adapter, and Portable Zero 817/818 Escort side-rails.
 This transceiver is potentially more rugged than the Elecraft K1, the Elecraft KX2, or the Elecraft KX3, and would certainly cost less to repair or replace than any of these Elecraft rigs if it were to be damaged during an outing.
-My FT-817ND serves as the heart of the FT-817 Travel Kit.

 Before I purchased my K2, my favorite HF field-portable rig was an Index Labs QRP Plus.
 This rig was the heart of my QRP Station in a Bag.
 Unfortunately, I had to sell the QRP Plus in order to fund the purchase of the K2.